CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Semaphore and Blocking Pools: Implementation Details

+{Blocking pool specializations built on top of the solution in Listing~\ref{listing:pool_basic} with a queue (on the left) and stack (on the right) under the hood.
+Intuitively, the queue-based implementation is faster since it is based on arrays and uses \texttt{Fetch-And-Add}-s on the contended path, while the stack-based pool retrieves the last inserted, thus the ``hottest'', element.} \end{figureAsListingWide}

-\paragraph{Stack-Based Pool.} The pool with a classic Treiber stack under the hood is present on the right side of Listing~\ref{listing:pool_stack_and_queue}.
-To deal with races that happen when \texttt{put(..)}, which has already incremented the \texttt{size} counter but has not inserted the element yet, interferes with a concurrent \texttt{take()} that tries to retrieve it, we use the same approach as breaking slots in the previously discussed queue-based pool.
-The difference is that, instead of breaking slots, \texttt{tryRetrieveStack()} inserts a ``failed node'' if the stack is empty or contains other failed nodes (lines~\ref{line:pools:retrieve:check}--\ref{line:pools:retrieve:failed}); otherwise, it removes the top node with an element (line~\ref{line:pools:retrieve:normal}).
-On the opposite side, \texttt{tryInsertStack()} checks that the stack does not have these ``failed nodes'', removing one and failing if they exist (lines~\ref{line:pools:insert:check}--\ref{line:pools:insert:failed}), and otherwise, inserting a node with the specified element (line~\ref{line:pools:insert:normal}).
+\paragraph{Stack-Based Pool.} The pool with a classic Treiber stack under the hood is presented on the right side of Listing~\ref{listing:pool_stack_and_queue}.
+Here we face a similar race when \texttt{put(..)}, which has already incremented the \texttt{size} counter but has not inserted the element yet, interferes with a concurrent \texttt{take()} that tries to retrieve an element.
+We use an approach similar to breaking slots in the previously discussed queue-based pool.
+The difference is that, instead of breaking slots, \texttt{tryRetrieveStack()} inserts a ``failed node'' if the stack is empty or contains other failed nodes (lines~\ref{line:pools:retrieve:check}--\ref{line:pools:retrieve:failed}); otherwise, it removes the top node with an element (lines~\ref{line:pools:retrieve:normal0}--\ref{line:pools:retrieve:normal1}).
+On the opposite side, \texttt{tryInsertStack()} checks that the stack does not have these ``failed nodes'', removing one and failing if they exist (lines~\ref{line:pools:insert:check}--\ref{line:pools:insert:failed}); otherwise, it inserts a node with the specified element (line~\ref{line:pools:insert:normal}).